MoscaDotTo/Winapp2/winapp2ool/Readme.md

 WindowsXP users should use winapp2oolXP, which disables the ability to download the executable, but retains all other functionality.

 Winapp2ool requires administrative permissions to run correctly.

+## Commandline Switches
+Winapp2ool supports command line switches.
+There are several top level switches which tell winapp2ool how to work and then there are tool specific switches which will be defined in the respective section for those tools.

+### Valid commandline args & their effects:
+* `1,2,3,4,5,6`,`-1,-2,-3,-4,-5,-6`: Calls the module associated with the menu number in the winapp2ool menu.
+1 for WinappDebug, 6 for Downloader.
+All other commands should follow this one.
+* `-s`: Actives "silent mode" muting most or all output from the application.
+When silent mode is active, programs will silently fail if they hit an error during execution.
+The application will automatically exit after it has finished its task.
+* `-1f`, `-1d`: Defines a new file name or path for winapp2.ini to be used during module execution.
+You can define subdirectories of the current directory easily with the `-f` flag by simply prepending the directory to the file name. eg: `-1f \subdir\winapp2.ini`.
+File and directory parameters should always immediately follow their flag.
+* `-2f`,`-2d`: As above, defines the target for the "second file" in program execution, which is more specifically addressed in the module documentatio below.
+* `-3f`,`-3d`: As above, defines the target for the "third file", if applicable.

+#### Example:
+`winapp2ool.exe -1 -c`: Opens winapp2ool and runs WinappDebug with the autocorrect option enabled `winapp2ool.exe -2 -d -s`: Silents opens winapp2ool, downloads the latest winapp2.ini, and trims it.

 ### Menu Options
 * WinappDebug, Trim, Merge, Diff, CCiniDebug, Downloader